 If you paid qualified adoption expenses to adopt a child who is a U.S. resident or citizen, then you may be eligible for the credit, even if the adoption hasn’t been finalized or was finalized in a different tax year.
 You may also qualify for the credit if you paid expenses to adopt a foreign child.
 Additionally, there are separate rules to claim the credit on Form 8839 if you adopt a child with special needs.

-For 2018 the maximum credit is $13,840 per child.
-In addition, the adoption tax credit is no longer refundable.
+For 2019 the maximum credit is $14,080 per child.
+The adoption tax credit is not a refundable credit.
 This means that in order to recognize the full benefit of the credit, your total tax must be at least equal to your credit.
 For example, if your total tax for the year is only $10,000 but you spend $14,000 in qualified adoption expenses, $10,000 is the most you can save in tax.
 However, if the entire credit is not used, any remaining amount can be carried forward for up to five years.

 Qualified adoption expenses